 Chemistry Unit 3 and 4

-In Unit 3 students compare and evaluate different chemical energy resources, including fossil fuels, biofuels, galvanic cells and fuel cells.
-Students will also learn how to perform stoichiometric calculations relating to gases and the energy produced during the combustion of fuels.
-Students will analyse the manufacturing processes with reference to factors that influence their reaction rates and the equilibrium law and Le Chatelier’s principle to different reaction systems.
+In Unit 3 you will compare and evaluate different chemical energy resources, including fossil fuels, biofuels, galvanic cells and fuel cells.
+You will also learn how to perform stoichiometric calculations relating to gases and the energy produced during the combustion of fuels.
+Skills you will develop include analysing the manufacturing processes related to factors that influence their reaction rates and the equilibrium law, and you will learn how to apply Le Chatelier’s principle to different reaction systems.

 Who is it for?